 - How will the setting prepare and support my child/young person to join the next stage of education and life?

-When the child is ready to move onto the next stage the child will go through a transition process.
-Staff will pass on any IEP’s, development levels etc. onto the new teacher; this will help the new teacher to continue from the child's current level as opposed to starting over.
+When a child is ready to move onto the next stage the child will go through a transition process.
+Staff will pass on any Education Plans, assessment information and Progress reports to the new teacher.

-If an individual has a need around change, additional transition meeting will take place, alongside a social story
+If an individual has a need around change, additional transition meetings may take place, alongside social stories to support the transition.

 - How are the setting's resources allocated and matched to children's/young people's special educational needs?

-When a child’s needs are assessed, resources are allocated on a priority needs basis.
-Children with an Education and Health Care Plan will have support commensurate with the outcomes stated on the plan by the local authority.
+Children with an Education Health Care Plan will have support commensurate with the outcomes stated on the plan by the local authority.
 Children identified as needing School Support, in addition to that provided in class, will receive support from within the school’s budget.
-The resources used will be at the discretion of the Head teacher and the SENco team, to best meet the needs of all learners.
-Resources may include use of iPads, computers, talking tins, additional adults, equipment and teaching arrangements.

 - How is the decision made about what type and how much support my child/young person will receive?

-Northroad Academy form a graduated approach and will provide SEN Support for children and make those reasonable adjustments (SEN Code of Practice 2014)
+North Road Academy incorporates a graduated approach to learning and will provide SEN Support for children and make necessary reasonable adjustments (SEN Code of Practice 2014.)

-If the child/young person still needs further support the SENCO team will seek advice from an Educational Psychologist and they will be invited into school to offer advice and investigate if there is any specific learning need and support Emerge if we need to apply for additional funding/support through an Education and Health Care Plan.
+If the child/young person still needs further support the SENCo team will intervene and may seek advice from an Educational Psychologist or other specific need support service.
+It may be necessary to apply for additional funding/support through an Education Health Care Plan.

-It is then at the discretion of the SENCO team to decide how available resources are deployed to best meet the needs of all learners, taking account of advice from outside agencies pupils and parents/carers views.
+It is then at the discretion of the SENCo team to decide how available resources are deployed to best meet the needs of all learners, taking account of advice from outside agencies pupils and parents/guardians/carers' views.

 - How will our child and young person be involved in the decisions about their learning?